TOP

 The Mokelumne River, in Clements Hills east of the City of Lodi, is a far more sedate and considerably less bountiful waterway (held back by two dams between Lodi and the foothills) than it was during the last days of the Plains Miwok in the late 1700s.

-The Carquinez Strait connects Suisun Bay, where the Sacramento and San Joaquin Rivers flowing down from Sierra Nevada meet before spilling into San Pablo Bay, the northern extension of San Francisco Bay.
-The entire Sacramento-San Joaquin River Delta dates back approximately 10,000 years, when seismic activity drained the fresh water lake that covered the entire San Joaquin Valley into the Pacific Ocean.
+The Carquinez Strait connects Suisun Bay, where the Sacramento and San Joaquin Rivers flowing down from the Sierra Nevada meet before spilling into San Pablo Bay, the northern extension of San Francisco Bay.
+The entire Sacramento-San Joaquin River Delta dates back approximately 10,000 years when seismic activity drained the freshwater lake that covered the entire San Joaquin Valley into the Pacific Ocean.
 With most of its elevation lying at least 15 feet below sea level, the Delta area is the only break in the entire California Coast Ranges and hence exerts a huge impact on the climate of the farmlands surrounding the City of Lodi that are directly adjoining.

-The San Joaquin River watershed, analogous to the San Joaquin Valley, was once covered by an inland sea and then, starting about 2 million years ago, by a fresh water lake after marine outlets were closed by the uplift of coastal ranges.
+The San Joaquin River watershed, analogous to the San Joaquin Valley, was once covered by an inland sea and then, starting about 2 million years ago, by a freshwater lake after marine outlets were closed by the uplift of coastal ranges.

 The Native American tribe occupying this plush pocket of riparian growth just prior to the onslaught of settlers from Europe and other states was the Plains Miwok, who had lived in this riverside area for a staggering 5,000 years.
 In fact, there is evidence that humans were already living in this region of California by the end of the last Ice Age, as long ago as 13,000 years, when the ocean was 300 feet lower and the Delta and San Francisco Bay were physically nonexistent.